gaepdit/file-service/README.md

 ### File System

 The file system service writes files to a local or network drive.
 The `basePath` parameter is required and defines where the files will be stored.
+If `basePath` doesn't exist, it will be created.

 ```csharp
 builder.Services.AddTransient<IFileService, FileSystemFileService>(_ =>